facebookincubator/glTFVariantMeld/README.md

 ## Description

 This tool melds multiple glTF assets, each representing a different _variant_ of a model, into a single, compact format, implemented as a glTF extension.

-A canonical example use is a retail product that's available in a range of colours, with an application that lets a prospective customer switch between these different variants without latency or stuttering.
+A canonical use case is a retail product that's available in a range of colour combinations, with an application that lets a prospective customer switch between these different variants with minimal latency.

 We're making this internal tool publicly available with the hope of helping the glTF ecosystem come together around a common, open format.
 In this prerelease version, the tool